Assessing the resilience and vulnerability of mountain ice masses (Glacier-Space)

 The objective of the JOSTICE project is to assess the present and future changes in mass balance, runoff, ice volume and local climate of Jostedalsbreen, and determine the societal impact of these changes on hydropower production, tourism and agriculture.
 [Link]

-HALJI - Glacial lake outburst floods in the Halji region, Nepal
+Glacial lake outburst floods in the Halji regon, Nepal (HALJI)

 The Hindu Kush Himalaya (KHK) region in general, and Nepal in particular, are largely affected by glacial lake outburst floods (GLOFs).
 Many studies argue that the occurrence of GLOFs is, at least partly, linked to climate change and subsequent glacier retreat.
 The Halji village in north-western Nepal has been severely affected by six GLOFs since 2004.
 Based on previous studies and ongoing meteorological measurements by an automatic weather station on the Halji glacier from where the GLOFs have been released, the proposed project addresses three research questions: (1) Which topographic, atmospheric, cryospheric and hydrospheric preconditions and processes are leading to GLOFs on the Halji Glacier?
 (2) What determines temporal variability of GLOF occurrence in the Halji region?
 (3) How is GLOF occurrence in the Halji region linked to climate change in the KHK region?
 The three research questions shall be answered by new long-term data on atmospheric forcing and subsequent modelling of cryospheric and hydrospheric processes to obtain a better understanding of GLOF hazards and their spatial and temporal patterns.
 [Link]